-On Twitter, one Meera Singh (@meeraremi11), who is followed by the office of union ministers Piyush Goyal and Nirmala Sitharaman, has also circulated the post (archive).
+On Twitter, one Meera Singh (@meeraremi11), who is followed by the office of union ministers Piyush Goyal and Nirmala Sitharaman, had also circulated the post in 2019. (archive).

 दिल्ली में रोड के किनारे रहने वाला एक लाचार, बेसहारा गरीब #रोहिंग्या मुसलमान जिसके पास खाने-पहनने तक को नहीं है पर तीन बीबियां जिसमें दो गर्भवती और 8 बच्चे हैं! एक सस्ता वाला सैमसंग7C7pro फोन है जिसकी कीमत मात्र 29हज़ार रु है.